Ahmed-Sadeq-Hussein/Mjukvaruutvekling-grupp-5/README.md

 - reportgenerator -reports:coverage/**/coverage.cobertura.xml -targetdir:coverlet/reports -reporttypes:"Cobertura"
 - reportgenerator -reports:coverage/**/coverage.cobertura.xml -targetdir:coverlet/reports -reporttypes:Html
 - mkdir -p $GITHUB_WORKSPACE/coverage/ \
-Now there are two files in the repository.
+Now there are two folders in the repository.
 The coverlet folder includes all of the reports in human readable format.
 The coverage folder includes the report in xml format.
   ![Code Coverage files](https://cdn.discordapp.com/attachments/1176238610144571453/1239891000072208434/image.png?ex=664491fa&is=6643407a&hm=fa0706e05b13cdd3c517d5712e89f27f5ca5e9a5e22c15f3a7f013c45aa12507&)

 ### After pushing newly added code to the main branch, a code coverage report is automatically created.
 To view the results, follow these 3 steps: